 The Personal Project

 Need a proposal sheet?
-Proposal sheets are due May 28!
-(Pages 46-49 of the Student Handbook)
+Proposal sheets are due in October!
+(Pages 37-42 of the Student Handbook)

 The personal project is a significant body of work produced over an extended period.
 It is a product of your own initiative and should reflect your experience of the MYP.
 The personal project holds a very important place in the programme.
 It provides an excellent opportunity for you to produce a truly creative piece of work of your choice and to demonstrate the skills you have learned in approaches to learning.